yegor256/blog/_posts/2015/may/2015-05-11-software-architect-responsibilities.md

 explained in my [What Does a Software Architect Do?]({% pst 2014/oct/2014-10-14-who-is-software-architect %}) post a few months ago.
 The architect is personally responsible for the technical quality of the product we're developing.
 No matter how good the team is, how complex the technology is, how messy the requirements are, or how chaotic the project sponsor is, we blame the architect and noone else.
 Of course, we also reward the architect if we succeed.
 Here is what I, as project manager, expect from a good architect.

 <!--more-->

+{% picture /images/2015/05/dr-strangelove.jpg 0 Dr. Strangelove (1964) by Stanley Kubrick %}

 In all projects we run at [Teamed.io](http://www.teamed.io), I expect regular reports from software architects a few times a week.
 Each report